 You may also be given probiotics.
 These are healthy bacteria that will help your intestine get back to normal.
-Try not to use antidiarrheal drugs such as loperamide and opiates.
+Try not to use antidiarrheal drugs, which slow your gut motility.

 In very severe cases, surgery may be needed.
 This is rare.

-Surgery may be needed to remove the affected part of the intestine.
-This is called a colectomy .
-The small intestine may also be connected to an opening in the abdominal wall.
+Surgery may be needed in severe cases to remove the affected part of the intestine.
+This is called a colectomy.
+The small intestine may be connected to an opening in the abdominal wall.
 This will allow waste to pass to a bag outside of the body.

 Crohn’s and Colitis Foundation of America